phanson2000/Check-Point-Inventory/README.md

   Use golang terminal library for password collection instead of gopass Store configuration as well as password or api key in YAML file Generic report and summary creation as well as CSV file.
+  Better PARSING for easier report writing for LICENSE and VERSION information.